hengfengli/hengfengli.github.com/pages/resume.md

 *   Participating the IBM Master the Mainframe contest Australia 2010, completing all the three parts of the contest and learning how to use an IBM System z mainframe, WebSphere MQ, CICS transaction.

-*   Gainning the second prize of state reward in CUMCM on 2008 (China Undergraduate Mathematical Contest in Modeling) learning the statistics knowledge and the Matlab programming during the contest.
+*   Getting the second prize of state reward in CUMCM on 2008 (China Undergraduate Mathematical Contest in Modeling) learning the statistics knowledge and the Matlab programming during the contest.

 [Hengfeng Li](/) &#183; Last modified: April 1, 2011